Enalean/tuleap-documentation-en/languages/en/developer-guide/tests/integration.rst

 REST tests
 ----------

-There is also a docker image for REST tests, just run the following command:
+There is a docker image for REST tests, just run the following command:

 .. code-block:: bash